himanshu2454/Kunteksto/docs_source/source/intro.rst

 - `Download and install <https://www.continuum.io/downloads>`_ Anaconda Python 3.6+ for your platform.
 - More detailed Anaconda instructions are `here <https://docs.continuum.io/anaconda/install/>`_  if you prefer.
-- Install `SQLiteBrowser <http://sqlitebrowser.org/>`_ or other tool for editing SQLite databases.
 - If you are using Linux or Mac OSX, follow the `instructions for your platform <http://lxml.de/installation.html>`_ for **lxml** installation.